 My first thunderstorm shots are proof that it takes absolutely no experience or skill in photography to catch lightning.

-Although my fascination with storms began when I was a child, my storm observing career got its official start in the summer of 1993.
+Although my fascination with storms began when I was a child, my storm photography career got its official start in the summer of 1993.
 It was my final few months of living at home in Washington, Pennsylvania, as I would go away to college that August.

 My new Pentax K1000 camera came as a graduation gift from my grandfather in June, and I was anxious to try catching lightning.
 My frequently-read book by Dr. Martin A. Uman, 'All About Lightning' gave me my first instructions on how to capture the event on film: focus at infinity, aperture at F8, shutter open on time exposure.

 With the Pentax, I now had the ability to do long exposures for the first time.
 So when severe weather forecasts began showing on TV on a muggy July afternoon that summer, I decided to go give it a try.
 I set out with my modest storm photography gear: the Pentax camera and 50mm lens, a cable release, 400 ASA film, and a 20-year old tripod.

 The anvils of the approaching storms were visible at dusk, and faint anvil crawlers were visible high behind the darkening western sky.
 Not sure of the best place to shoot the storm, I drove around downtown Washington until finally deciding to venture out of the city limits as the storms drew nearer.